Call Today - 24/7 Emergency Services

 How to Change Batteries in a Smoke Detector

-• Press the test button on each smoke detector to make sure it's working properly.
+2. Press the Test button on each smoke detector to make sure it's working properly.

-• Insert new batteries, making sure they are oriented correctly.
+5. Insert new batteries, making sure they’re correctly oriented.

-• Close the battery compartment and press the test button again to make sure the detector is working properly.
+6. Close the battery compartment and press the Test button again to make sure the detector’s working properly.

-Remember to replace the batteries in your smoke detectors every 6 months to ensure they are working properly.
+A working smoke detector is an essential part of fire prevention in your home or business.
+Remember to replace the batteries in your smoke detectors every six months to make they’re working properly.

 A working smoke detector is an essential part of fire prevention in your home or business.
 If your home or business has been damaged by a fire, call SERVPRO® for professional fire cleanup and restoration services.
 Whether you’re seeking residential or commercial fire restoration, our team is available 24/7 to help you get your home back to normal.
 We understand that oftentimes, the aftermath of a fire may require roof tarping and board-up services, as well as construction for both residential and commercial properties.
 SERVPRO® has been in business for over 5 decades, so you can be confident that all our knowledge and elite equipment will arrive at every job, ready to assist.